 One of the primary materials is a play on the “Chico mix,” or the brick that has been used in the Romanesque structures of the quad.
 The design team, in response to the campus leadership’s desire to use brick, proposed pulling out the ebony within the mix and using only that color on the building.
 The ebony contrasts nicely with the lighter stucco and curtain wall to respect legacy with a modem bent.

-A great learning environment is nothing if it is not comfortable, healthy, and efficient, and the new liberal arts building at CSU, Chico, targeting LEED Gold, is a new campus model for environmental stewardship, wellness and resource conservation.
+A great learning environment is nothing if it is not comfortable, healthy, and efficient, and the new liberal arts building at CSU, Chico, targeting LEED Silver, is a new campus model for environmental stewardship, wellness and resource conservation.
 Energy efficiency strategies include high performance glazing, a high albedo roof, demand-based control ventilation and a dual duct, dual fan HVAC system.
 The project uses subsurface retention areas to treat and capture storm water prior to its release from the site, decreasing the post site development run-off quantity and treating stormwater before it leaves the site.
 These retention elements allow for infiltration, reducing off-site runoff and recharging the aquifer.
 The building is constructed with 10% recycled content materials and 10% extracted regional materials.
 All wood used for the building is FSC-certified.

 The Arts & Humanities building is a model for design excellence achieved within the tight schedule and financial constraints of publicly funded projects.
 Design excellence was made possible by a truly integrated process, with the entire team — CSU, Chico leadership, the architect, engineers, and builder —working hand in hand to leverage cost savings and efficiencies to the benefit of design, and to the benefit of the students, faculty, and staff who will use this building every day.